justin-napolitano/better-resume/README.md

 # better-resume

 A streamlined tool designed to help developers and professionals create cleaner, more effective resumes.
-While details are sparse, this repository aims to improve the resume-building process with better structure and presentation.
+This project aims to improve the resume-building process by providing better structure and presentation through simplified workflows and customizable templates.

 ## Features

 - Simplified resume creation workflow
 - Clean and modern resume templates (assumed)
 - Easy customization and formatting options (assumed)

 ## Tech Stack

 - Primary language: Not specified (likely JavaScript, Python, or Markdown-based)
 - Possibly uses templating engines or static site generators (assumed)

 ## Getting Started

-Since the project details are not provided, here is a generic setup guide:
+These instructions are based on assumptions due to limited project details.
+Adjust commands as necessary based on the actual tech stack.

 1. Clone the repository:
    ```bash